• facebook

 Course Overview

 The tourism and hospitality industries contribute significantly to the Australian economy and employ a large number of people.
 The industries have an ongoing commitment to training in both customer service and technical areas.
-The chosen course of study at Avondale School allows students to obtain national vocational qualifications for employment in the hospitality industry.
+The chosen course of study at Avondale School allows students to obtain national vocational qualifications for employment, in the hospitality industry.

 Students complete a weekly practical task for the double period.
 Single periods are utilised for the theory components of the course.
 Students are supplied with an industry tool box and will need to purchase a commercial cookery chef’s uniform for the practical components of the course.
 All practical tasks are completed in a commercial kitchen and regular attendance is critical.
-Students are also involved in a number of functions outside the classroom to gain essential hospitality skills.
+Students are also involved in a number of functions outside the classroom, to gain essential hospitality skills.

 Course Content

 This course is practically oriented towards the hospitality industry with theory work incorporated.
-Students are required to complete the following units of study to successfully gain the full certificate:

 • Use hygienic practices for food safety.